cra2ycoder/tutorial-css/README.md

   - Please don't do this, unless you really have to!
 It is really bad for maintenance.
   - makes more harder to read and understand.

+- **CSS Affects on the Ordering**

+  - Priority 0: INLINE
+  - Priority 1: INTERNAL
+  - Priority 2: EXTERNAL
+  - NOTE: this priority may change when we using `!important`

 ---

 ## How to write comments in CSS?